zircote/swagger-php/docs/Getting-started.md

 swagger-php will scan your project and merge all annotations into one @OA\OpenApi annotation.

 The big benefit swagger-php provides is that the documentation lives close to the code implementing the API.

+**As of swagger-php v4 all annotations or attributes must be associated with code (class, method, parameter)**

 ### Arrays and Objects